-I love Dan Lepard’s recipes and when I was looking for some savoury inspiration to feature on the blog, his book called to me from the book shelf.
+I love Dan Lepard’s recipes and when I was looking for some savoury inspiration to feature on the blog, his book Short and Sweet called to me from the book shelf.
 Well these steak, swede and mustard pasties did, to be more accurate.

 It is full of so many recipes, along with different flavour suggestions for those recipes alone.
 When I saw the steak, swede and mustard pasties I knew I had to make them.
 I love pasties and when I studied food technology at school, cheese, potato, bacon and onion pasties were the recipe I created for one of my assignments.